-2.4.
-We endeavour to ensure that personal data is processed in accordance with the UK GDPR and, in particular, the six principles contained in the UK GDPR.

 - 2.5.
+We endeavour to ensure that personal data is processed in accordance with the UK GDPR and, in particular, the seven principles contained in the UK GDPR. - 2.6.
 We have put in place systems of work and procedures to ensure that we comply with the UK GDPR.
-We aim to provide all employees with sufficient information, instruction and training as is necessary in order to identify personal data and process it appropriately. - 2.6.
+We aim to provide all employees with sufficient information, instruction and training as is necessary in order to identify personal data and process it appropriately. - 2.7.
 Our Board has agreed this Framework.
-Its success depends on co-operation and the involvement of you and your colleagues to help meet its requirements. - 2.7.
-This Framework will be reviewed at regular intervals and revised where it is considered appropriate to do so having regard to legislative change, codes of practice, guidance from or approved by the Information Commissioner's Office ('ICO'), good data protection practice, case law and business need. - 2.8.
-Any breach of this Framework will be taken seriously and may result in disciplinary action. - 2.9.
-You have a duty to ensure that you are fully aware of this Framework and that you comply with its directions. - 2.10.
-If you have any questions or queries in relation to this Framework, you should contact the Data Protection Officer/Representative. - 2.11.
+Its success depends on co-operation and the involvement of you and your colleagues to help meet its requirements. - 2.8.
+This Framework will be reviewed at regular intervals and revised where it is considered appropriate to do so having regard to legislative change, codes of practice, guidance from or approved by the Information Commissioner's Office ('ICO'), good data protection practice, case law and business need. - 2.9.
+Any breach of this Framework will be taken seriously and may result in disciplinary action. - 2.10.
+You have a duty to ensure that you are fully aware of this Framework and that you comply with its directions. - 2.11.
+If you have any questions or queries in relation to this Framework, you should contact the Data Protection Officer/Representative or Data Protection Team. - 2.12.
 We use a number of terms in this Framework such as 'Data', 'Data Subjects' and 'Personal Data'.
 These are defined in Appendix 1 of this Framework.